hsec-1/cybersecurity-portfolio/Coursework/python-script-example-jun26.md

 ```

 ## Summary
-The script above automates the removal of IP addresses from the 'remove list'.
-This is an effective way to reduce the chances of human error
+The script above automates the removal of IP addresses included on the 'remove list' from the 'allow list'.
+This is an effective way to reduce human error and remove a repetitive, time consuming task from an analysts workload.
-while removing the need for an analyst to spend time on a repetitive and time consuming task.

 The script performs the following tasks:
 Imports the allow list file